-Spouses, civil partners and unmarried partners are issued visas usually for 27 months.
-Then after living in the UK for 24 months, an application for Indefinite Leave to Remain (ILR) can be made.
+Spouses, civil partners and unmarried partners are issued visas usually for 2.5 years, then extended for 2.5 years.
+Then after living in the UK for 5 years, an application for Indefinite Leave to Remain (ILR) can be made.

 See our ILR webpage for more information.

 Once issued a spouse visa then the applicant and their spouse (or partner) should intend to live together in the UK.
 When applying for further leave to remain or indefinite leave to remain, they are expected to show evidence of this cohabitation.

 What happens if the applicant and / or the spouse have spent extended periods outside the UK?

 All absences from the UK need to be declared in the application.
 The Home Office will usually disregard short absences for annual leave every year or for short business trips.